energy-dsi/dpn-flux-deployment/README.md

 Within the incoming filter directory the changes required are as follows:
 - config.env
   - Line 3 add the EventHub FQDN e.g. `eventhub-data-sharing.servicebus.windows.net:9093`
-  - Line 6, 7, 8 change the `client` placeholder to the network partner name
+  - Line 6, 7, 8 change the `client-*` placeholder to the network partner name